Sol Plaatje: Personal life

 Plaatje was a committed Christian, and organised a fellowship group called the Christian Brotherhood at Kimberley.
 He was married to Elizabeth Lilith M'belle.
 They had six children – Frederick York St Leger, (Note: Named after a well-known journalist and the proprietor of the Diamond Fields Advertiser, Frederick York St Leger) Halley, Richard, Violet, Olive and Johannes Gutenberg.

-Plaatje's "Native Life" by some scholars has containing a described as paternalistic attitude towards women.
+Plaatje's "Native Life" by some scholars has been described as displaying a paternalistic attitude towards women.
 One such chapter is 'Our Indebtedness to white women', which reflects notions of domesticity prevalent at the time.
 Nonetheless, challenging this view is The British Newspaper Archive's digitalisation of 'The International Woman Suffrage News'.

 In July 1923, a 'Sol Plaatje, Esq' donated 4 shillings and 3 pence towards for the international suffragette cause.
 Notably, 1923 was a particularly bad time financially, yet Plaatje made this donation.
 While it is not clear why he made this donation, it does raise a few important questions regarding the tone in which "Our Indebtedness to White Women" forms.

-What is clear is that white Women played various but important roles in his life.
+White women played various important roles in his life.
 Firstly, Mrs Wilhelmine Westphal, who, upon her husband's increasing role in the Mission's governance, took a larger role in young Plaatje's tutoring.
 Secondly, Georgiana Solomon and Jane Cobden, interceded on Plaatje's behalf within the So-called Aborigines' Protection Society, to try and win him an audience, which triggered their expulsion.
 Thirdly, when he was writing "Native Life", Landlady Alice Timerberlake did not chase the cash-strapped Plaatje for rent, allowing him to prioritise raising funds to publish "Native Life".
-Returning back to Plaatje's donation, Mrs G. M. Solomon appears on the same donation sheet.

-Plaatje died of pneumonia at Pimville, Johannesburg on 19 June 1932 aged 55, and was buried in Kimberley.
+Plaatje died of pneumonia at Pimville, Johannesburg, on 19 June 1932 aged 55, and was buried in Kimberley.
 Over a thousand people attended the funeral.